 Conversely, a person charged with DUI will be found guilty if there is sufficient evidence to conclude that their driving was affected by their intoxication.
 This is the case even if their blood alcohol content was not above the legal limit or if there is no evidence of what their blood alcohol content was.

 DUI is an offence under section 24 of the Road Transport (Alcohol and Drugs) Act 1977.
-The maximum penalty for this offence is a fine of 30 penalty units.
+The maximum penalty for this offence is a fine of 30 penalty units ($4800).

 What needs to be proven for a DUI charge to succeed?

-To find a person guilty of the offence of DUI, the police must prove beyond a reasonable doubt that they were:
+To find a person guilty of the offence of DUI, the police must prove beyond a reasonable doubt that the person was:

 - Driving a motor vehicle on a road or road related area;